Yyassin/illumi/README.md

 If you still experience any issues, we encourage you to report them [here](https://github.com/Yyassin/illumi/issues).
 Please follow the existing template, otherwise the issue will be closed without notice.

 Any ideas to grow the app?
-You can also request by adding a **request label** and we'll take a look!
+You can also request features by adding a **request label** and we'll take a look!
 Developers are welcome to submit a pull request.

 ##### [Here are our currently open issues](https://github.com/Yyassin/illumi/issues).